tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * [hvplot_widgets.ipynb](Activities/04-Stu_hvPlot_Widgets/Solved/hvplot_widgets.ipynb)

-Engage the students by facilitating a review discussion.
-Ask the following questions:
+Engage students in a review discussion by asking the following questions:

 * HvPlots have six standard widgets.
 One of them is pan.
 What are the other five widgets?

   * **Answer:** Box zoom, wheel zoom, save, refresh, and hover.

-* What are some of the advantages of using hvPlot over a plotting API like Matplotlib or Pandas.plot?
+* Name some of the advantages to using hvPlot over a plotting API like Matplotlib or Pandas.plot?

-  * **Answer:** Visualizations are interactive rather than static
+  * **Answer:** Visualizations are interactive rather than static.

-  * **Answer:** HvPlot dynamically handles the data so the best visualizations can be created.
+  * **Answer:** HvPlot dynamically handles data, so the best visualizations can be created.
 The `hvPlot` function figures out the best way to visualize the data on its own.
 This might mean a line vs. bar plot.

-* Sometimes the text on display is hard to read.
-The labels can become illegible, depending on the amount of data being plotted.
-What's the best way to dive deep into the data and improve clarity and understanding?
+* Sometimes the text on display can be hard to read.
+Labels can become illegible, depending on the amount of data being plotted.
+What's the best way to take a deep dive into the data and improve clarity and understanding?

   * **Answer:** Use the zoom widgets.
 This will limit the amount of data displayed on the screen, which will magnify the x-axis and y-axis values.
-This differs from static plots because static plots would require the width of the plot to be manipulated.
+This differs from static plots, because static plots would require the width of the plot to be manipulated.

   ![enlarging_text.gif](Images/enlarging_text.gif)